March 6, 2019

 Because we like complacency.
 We like predictability.
 We like our comfortable existence.

-But more than anything, let this holy season of Lent be a time of reflection and self-assessment, as fasting and giving.
-Let it be a time of growth—both in our self-awareness and in our awareness of God’s presence in our life.
+But more than anything, let this holy season Lent be a time of reflection and self-assessment.
+Let it be a time of growth—both in our self-awareness and in our awareness of God’s presence in the goodness in our life.

 As St. Paul says in our reading from this evening: